rfc-editor/draft-ietf-tls-subcerts/draft-ietf-tls-subcerts.md

 When a (D)TLS version negotiated is less than 1.3, the client MUST ignore this extension.

-The client MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the server SHOULD ignore delegated credentials sent as extensions to any other certificate.
+The client MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the server MUST NOT use delegated credentials sent as extensions to any other certificate, and SHOULD ignore them, but MAY abort the handshake with an "illegal_parameter" alert.
+If the client sends multiple delegated credentials extensions in a single CertificateEntry, the server MUST abort the handshake with an "illegal_parameter" alert.

 The algorithm field MUST be of a type advertised by the server in the "signature_algorithms" extension of the CertificateRequest message,